 With its undulating downland, ancient forests, and ubiquitous vestiges of our neolithic past, it's easy to see why the North Wessex Downs holds such an evocative place in the imagination.
 Between the Cotswolds to the west and Chiltern Hills to the east, this sprawling Area of Outstanding Natural Beauty has long served as a natural muse for the great and good of literature.
 And with such a captivating setting, it's not hard to see what inspired the team behind Highway Hill to create their relaxing glamping haven in the heart of the Wiltshire countryside.

-Comprising a trio of homely shepherds huts and two furnished bell tents, Highway Hill offers both comfort and convenience, whilst retaining an authentic immersion in its idyllic rural setting.
+Comprising a trio of homely shepherds huts, two furnished bell tents and a gypsy caravan, Highway Hill offers both comfort and convenience, whilst retaining an authentic immersion in its idyllic rural setting.
 The three huts are perfect for glamping couples.
 Egyptian cotton bedding, atmospheric wood-burning stoves, and a fully-equipped kitchen makes these hand-crafted hideaways the natural choice for those seeking a self-contained romantic retreat.
 The slightly bigger bell tents (sleeping up to three) mean small families are catered for.
 Inside, bunting abounds, fairylights festoon the central pole and thoughtful little touches like vintage trunks, vibrant throws and that all-important wood burner mean the bells are an equally inviting space to unwind on those cooler evenings.

 Facilities-wise, proper hot water showers, disabled-friendly toilets and a communal kitchen are all available.
 Conscientious extra touches like hammocks and high-chairs illustrate your hosts' attention to detail.
 And with basic provisions from pasta and porridge oats to lanterns and linen supplied, a stay at Highway Hill represents an incredibly good value break in one of England's most desirable regions.